muxyz/website/index.md

 <h2>Mission</h2>

 <p>
-The Micro Network will create significant liquidity for a number of people, including those running services.
+The <a href="/network">Micro Network</a> will create significant liquidity for a number of people, including those running services.
 Yet, there is another demographic of people who will not be so privileged and will not be able to participate directly.
 For those people, we want to ensure they are also benefitting from our efforts.
 </p>